 The Board is responsible for establishing corporate policies and for the overall performance of the Company, although it is not involved in day-to-day operations.
 As required under Nasdaq listing standards, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the company's board of directors.
 The Board consults with our legal counsel to ensure that the Board's determinations regarding the independence of our directors are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in applicable Nasdaq listing standards, as in effect from time to time.
-Consistent with these considerations, after review of all relevant transactions or relationships between each director (or former director, as applicable), or any of his or her family members, and the Company, our senior management and our independent auditors, the Board has determined that all of our directors other than Mr. Carnecchia (who is employed as an executive officer of the Company) are independent, in each case as defined in Nasdaq Listing Rule 5605(a)(2).
+Consistent with these considerations, after review of all relevant transactions or relationships between each director (or former director, as applicable), or any of his or her family members, and the Company, our senior management and our independent, in each case as defined in Nasdaq Listing Rule 5605(a)(2).
 In addition, the Board has determined that the members of the Audit Committee meet the additional independence criteria required for audit committee membership.